AJRepo/certbot_haproxy/README.md

 Scripts to handle certbot renewals automatically on HAProxy with letsencrypt hooks

 Supports wildcard domains.
 Additional scripts for using dreamhost wildcard DNS.

+#Quickstart

+* Install Haproxy

+* Install Certbot/Letsencrypt

+* Run Certbot to get your certificates.

+* Tell HAProxy all certificates are in /etc/haproxy/crts by adding this to your SSL frontend bind *:443 ssl crt /etc/haproxy/crts/ or change the variable HAPROXY_CRT_DIR in the script 50_haproxy_deploy.sh .

+* Make sure /etc/ssl exists which is where certbot will put a copy of the .pem files.

+* Install 50_haproxy_deploy.sh to /etc/letsencrypt/renewal-hooks/deploy/

+* Run a Certbot renewal or test as "./50_haproxy_deploy.sh your_cert_domain_here" .

+#Details

 50_haproxy_deploy.sh is called automatically on successful creation/renewal of a certificate (e.g. `certbot renew`) if put in /etc/letsencrypt/renewal-hooks/deploy/